nodejs/node/doc/api/deprecations.md

     description: Documentation-only deprecation.
 -->

-Type: Documentation-only
+Type: Deprecation revoked

-Importing assert directly is not recommended as the exposed functions will use loose equality checks.
-Use `require('assert').strict` instead.
-The API is the same as the legacy assert but it will always use strict equality checks.
+Importing assert directly was not recommended as the exposed functions use loose equality checks.
+The deprecation was revoked because use of the `assert` module is not discouraged, and the deprecation caused end user confusion.

 <a id="DEP0090"></a>
 ### DEP0090: Invalid GCM authentication tag lengths